-What do I do about excess RT3?
+How do I treat excess RT3?
 Patients have had success with three strategies:

 - Using a good liver cleanse/support product, plus Selenium: Since the bulk of RT3 is made in the liver, some have lowered their high RT3 by using a good liver cleanse, especially those with Milk Thistle.
 You may have to DOUBLE the recommended amount to get the lowered RT3.
 Milk Thistle can supposedly lower ferritin, so patients are adding iron to their supplementation, or raising what they are already on.
 Also make sure your Milk Thistle comes from the seeds.
 Milk Thistle not from the seeds can have an estrogenic effect.
 Also, there is a lot of research which proves that low selenium can increase RT3.
 So patients supplement with Selenium to stop that fact.

-How do I dose T3 if I choose the latter method?
+How do I dose T3 if I choose to use that to lower my RT3?
 Excellent patient information is found here.

-There is also an excellent T3 chapter in the Revised STTM book which can be taken into your doctor’s office and referred to, as needed, as you work to teach your doctor about its use.
+Is this RT3 info in the Revised STTM book?
+Yes, you’ll find good info about the Reverse T3 in the T3 chapter which can be taken into your doctor’s office and referred to, as needed, as you work to teach your doctor about its use.